qball1809/movies-flex/Synology.md

 9. Click "Next" and continue clicking "Next" until DSM tells you installation is complete.
 10. Start Plex if it is not already running.

-You may now access WebTools from within Plex or directly from the Synology start menu.
+You may now access WebTools directly from the Synology start menu.

 _**Firewall Considerations:**_